Munro College

+Hurricane Beryl severely damaged 32 of the 35 building on the Munro College campus.
+It is estimated that it will take $2 million dollars to repair the devastation.

 Sixth form

 Although established as a free school for poor boys, Munro used to admit Hampton girls into its 6th Form programme, but as of the new term of September 2010 this was discontinued, along with the classes previously offered at Hampton School.
 Munro College now has a shared campus with Hampton School where both set of sixth formers learn the arts.

 Hampton School (Jamaica) was founded in 1858 as a sister school to Munro College in the Malvern, Saint Elizabeth (Jamaica).
 Hampton School is an all-girls boarding school.

 Motto

 The school's motto is In arce sitam quis occultabit — A city set upon a hill cannot be hid.

 Notable alumni

 Alumni include many prominent figures in Jamaican society; one of the most notable is former Prime Minister Donald Sangster.
-Others include former Ministers of Health: Kenneth McNeill, Herbert Eldemire, and Douglas Manley (brother to former Prime Minister Michael Manley); former Minister of Education Burchell Whiteman.
-Oraine Barrett, Morris Cargill, John Cyril Emerson Swaby and D. Basil Waite, former Opposition Spokesperson on Education are also a graduates of Munro College, as is popular journalist Lindy Delapenha, O.J., and Dr Derrick McKoy, CD, KC, lawyer, former Contractor-General and Attorney-General of Jamaica.
-Judge Ira DeCordova Rowe.
-Current Minister of State of Education Floyd Green; Oje Ken Ollivierre, popularly known as Protoje, is a contemporary reggae singer and songwriter from Jamaica.
+Others include former Ministers of Health: Kenneth McNeill, Herbert Eldemire, and Douglas Manley (brother to former Prime Minister Michael Manley); former Minister of Education Burchell Whiteman; Oraine Barrett, Morris Cargill, John Cyril Emerson Swaby and D. Basil Waite, former Opposition Spokesperson on Education are also a graduates of Munro College, as is popular journalist Lindy Delapenha, O.J., and Dr Derrick McKoy, CD, KC, lawyer, former Contractor-General and Attorney-General of Jamaica.
+Judge Ira DeCordova Rowe; Minister of Agriculture, Fisheries and Mining Floyd Green; Andrew Salkey (Jamaican-British novelist and broadcaster); Oje Ken Ollivierre, popularly known as Protoje, a contemporary reggae singer and songwriter from Jamaica; and Nigel Clarke previous Minister of Finance and the Public Service, who was recently appointed Deputy Managing Director for the International Monetary Fund, are also alumni of the institution.